by Estelle Daniels

 Secondly, there should be some history to determine what has come before, so an extrapolation can be made with more information.

 Even in the early days (up to the mid-1960's) most who called themselves witches were extremely secretive.
-Until 1951 in England, there were laws that mandated any witch be executed.
-And because of the Inquisition and other religious persecutions, being a witch was more than merely unpopular, it was detrimental to livelihood and life itself.
+Until 1951 in England, there were laws that mandated any witch be prosecuted.
+(The capital portion of that law was repealed in the 1700’s) And because of the Inquisition and other religious persecutions, being a witch was more than merely unpopular, it was detrimental to livelihood and life itself.
 Gardner himself was not quiet about being a Witch, he seemed to court publicity and notoriety, and became the Official Witch of England as described by the press.
 Accounts of others explain how this was unpopular, and his group split up over the publicity issue, among other things.
 Except for Gardner and a few notable others, early witches were very much in the broom closet.

 In the mid 1960's came the explosion of occult material, some of it on witchcraft.
 The books by Sybil Leek, an admitted witch, though not of Gerald Gardner's line, were factual and brought the message that witches were alive and well in the modern world.
 With the occult explosion and a little publicity (Sybil Leek was very famous in her time), more people came to witchcraft and the religion grew.
 Still, though people might have been open about their occult practices, they were still mostly silent about their witchcraft.